 Barbara Millicent Roberts, better known as Barbie, first appeared to the public at the 1959 New York Toy Fair.
 Since then, Mattel’s iconic doll has embarked on over 130 careers as everything from a lifeguard to a paratrooper.
-Of course, such a range of professions increases the toy company’s marketing scope when it comes to clothing and accessories (not to mention the figures themselves), but the doll’s diversity also represents a variety of aspirational ideals for young girls.
+Of course, such a range of professions increases the toy company’s marketing scope.
+There are numerous add-on items for clothing and accessories, not to mention the figures themselves.
+However, the doll’s diversity also represents a variety of aspirational ideals for young girls.

 “Barbie has always represented that a woman has choices,” explains creator Ruth Handler.
-And nursing is one of the earliest careers at which Barbie tried her plastic hand: Registered Nurse Barbie was released in 1961.
-What’s more, over the years various Barbie figures have followed suit – adding to the representation of nurses in popular culture – and some of these toys have gone on to become valuable collector’s items.
+And nursing is one of the earliest careers in which Barbie tried her plastic hand.
+Registered Nurse Barbie was released in 1961.
+What’s more, over the years various Barbie figures have followed suit.
+They added to the representation of nurses in popular culture.
+In fact, some of these toys have gone on to become valuable collector’s items.
 Read on for the 10 coolest Barbie dolls inspired by nursing.

 10. Registered Nurse Barbie (1961)

 Registered Nurse Barbie first appeared in 1961, just two years after Barbie was introduced at the New York Toy Fair.
 The doll showcases Barbie dressed in a then-contemporary nursing outfit.
 The ensamble is complete with a classic white uniform, a red-lined navy cape, and a white nurse’s cap.